21 Jun Gambeya albida

 Fruiting time: February – March.

 Seed collection: collect fallen fruits from under the parent tree.
-Prise fruits open with fingers to extract the seeds.
+Press fruits open with fingers to extract the seeds.

 Type of seed: recalcitrant.